Implementation of the SEND policy is through three key areas:

-The Inclusion Centre, Pastoral Support Leaders and the Emotional Literacy Support Assistant (ELSA) work with SEND students to ensure that the views of students are listened to and where appropriate, acted upon.
+The Student Support Centre, Pastoral Support Leaders and the Emotional Literacy Support Assistant (ELSA) work with SEND students to ensure that the views of students are listened to and where appropriate, acted upon.

 For students who have SEND needs and who are looked after by the Local Authority Personal Education Plans should co-exist and joint SEND/PEP meetings held.

-Details of Budmouth’s Looked After Children Policy can also be found on the College website.
+Details of Budmouth’s Looked After Children Policy can also be found on the School website.

 Arrangements for handling complaints from parents of young people with SEND about the provision made at the Academy are detailed in the SEND policy.